benedictakim/NEM-deux/README.md

 # NEM-deux

 ## DogEarD App Node-Express-Mongoose (NEM) | Server-side
-This code is the app side (NEM) of MERN application "DogEarD" - a book club application that matches users based on shared book interests.
+This code is the server side (NEM) of MERN application "DogEarD" - a book club application that matches users based on shared book interests.

 ### Install